apm-essence-groove/responsive-webpage-template-guide/README.md

 This setup forms the foundation of a "full-stack" application, where the front end is the visual part you interact with, and the back end is the powerful engine working behind the scenes.
 Our simple homepage is a great example of this fundamental architecture.

 _There is plenty of information on the internet that goes into more detail.
-You are welcome to make a specific issue on thie repository and I will respond directly to the issue._
+You are welcome to make a specific issue on thie repository about any of these details if you need more information, and I will respond directly to the issue._